hh2110/aims_web/README.md

+---
-## Abaseen Insitute of Medical Sciences
+title: Abaseen Institute of Medical Sciences
+---

 We are a UK-based charity supporting the projects of AIMS-PK in Pakistan.
 These projects include a non-profit Diabetes Hospital and a community